CSEANZ/Sesame/README.md

 The two cache databases need to be initalised, but the OpenIddict and User database do not as they use [Entity Framework](https://docs.microsoft.com/en-us/ef/core/get-started/aspnetcore/new-db) to do the heavy lifting for us.

 To setup the production cache, create two new databases called `SesameCache` and `SesameSessionState` in (localdb)\mssqllocaldb.
-To do this you can use [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) of you can use the SQL Server Object Explorer in Visual Studio 2017.
+To do this you can use [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) or you can use the SQL Server Object Explorer in Visual Studio 2017.

 Next navigate to `Sesame\Sesame.Web` in a terminal window and run: